Exploring Chameleon Alternatives & Competitors?

 3. Doesn’t support desktop applications or native mobile apps

-Chameleon is built for browsed-based, web apps and uses JavaScript to deliver its in-app experiences to end-users.
+Chameleon is built for browser-based, web apps and uses JavaScript to deliver its in-app experiences to end-users.
 There are exceptions here – like it can support Angular and React mobile applications, and mobile apps built with ReactJS wrapped in Cordova.

 However, it doesn’t support native mobile applications or desktop applications.
 It also only supports iFrames built within your applications.